You expect your air conditioner to work perfectly fine every time you turn it on; after all, it is your comfort companion in every season.

 8. Tripped Circuit Breaker

-If you have tripped the circuit breaker, your AC won’t turn on.
+If you have a tripped circuit breaker, your AC won’t turn on.

 So, whenever your AC unit is not turning on, do check the circuit breaker.